• Skip to primary navigation

 • Preheat oven to 400˚F (200˚C).
 Line two baking sheets with parchment or lightly grease.

-• On a lightly floured surface, roll out the dough until 1/4 inch (6 millimeters) thick.
+• On a lightly floured surface, roll out the dough into a sheet about 1/4 inch (6 millimeters) thick.

-• Fold the dough into thirds by folding 1/3rd towards the center followed by the other side towards the center.
+• Fold the dough into thirds by folding 1/3rd towards the center followed by the other side towards the center to make three layers of dough.

 • Roll the dough out again, turn, and fold into thirds again along the other side to form the dough into a square.

-• Roll out a final time to make a square about 1/4 inch (6 millimeters) thick.
+• Roll out the laminated dough one final time to make a square or rectangular sheet about 1/4 inch (6 millimeters) thick.

-• Cut the sheet of dough into 3 inch (8 centimeter) squares (I made 30).
+• Cut the sheet of dough into 3 inch (8 centimeter) squares.

 • To make the traditional shape, use a sharp knife to make cuts from each corner about halfway towards the center.

-• Place a teaspoon of jam in the center of the square.
+• To arrange them with the jam under, place a small spoonful of jam in the center of the square.

-• In a small bowl, beat together the egg and milk.
-Brush the top of each Joulutorttu with the beaten egg wash.
+• In a small bowl, beat together the egg yolk and milk.
+Brush the top of each pastry very lightly with the beaten egg wash.
+Try to not let it drip down the sides.

 • Facebook